sthagen/testaus/README.md

 make distclean setup coverage analysis
 ```

-Executing this command on some random developer machine takes less than 30 seconds.
+Executing this command on some random developer machine takes around 30 seconds.
+In case you are in an enterprise compute environment this duration can easily become more than 10 minutes depending on the endpoint security tools.

 Note: The existing `test/test_implementation_catch2.cpp` file is not used, because of the switch in the top level cmake lists file.
 That test file - if solely enabled instead of doctest harness - should result in very poor coverage.